balena-io-experimental/etcher-streams/README.md

 The output only accepts a file path for now.

-You can omit the config, a default raspberry-pi config is provided in `rpi3.config.json` and will be used if you omit `-c`.
+You can omit the config.

 The config must be downloaded from the resin dashboard.